What is Wrong with Perplexity for Long-context Language Modeling?: A Fine-grained Analysis of Perplexity

-A lower LPV indicates that the language model hardly predicts accurately at $x_i$ even with the long context information.
-Figure~\ref{fig:distribution-lpv} shows that these high-LPG non-answer tokens actually have lower LPVs than the corresponding answer tokens, indicating that these tokens are (strongly) mispredicted tokens even under a long context.
+A lower LCL indicates that the language model hardly predicts accurately at $x_i$ even with the long context information.
+Figure~\ref{fig:distribution-lcl} shows that these high-LSD non-answer tokens actually have lower LCLs than the corresponding answer tokens, indicating that these tokens are (strongly) mispredicted tokens even under a long context.
 In other words, these tokens are fundamentally hard to predict regardless of the context.
 Therefore, we can exclude them from the selection of key tokens.

-\paragraph{Summary: Why does Perplexity Fail?} To summarize, we revisit our initial question why perplexity fails to represent long-context performance.
-As shown in Figure~\ref{fig:token-distribution-govreport}, most tokens in a natural corpus, GovReport \citep{huang2021efficient}, are long-context-irrelevant tokens with low LPG (lower than $0.5$), while only less than 10\% tokens are highly influenced by long context (with LPG$>2$) and represent long-context abilities.
+To summarize, we revisit our initial question why perplexity fails to represent long-context performance.
+As shown in Figure~\ref{fig:token-distribution-govreport}, most tokens in a natural corpus, GovReport \citep{huang2021efficient}, are long-context-irrelevant tokens with low LSD (lower than $0.5$), while only less than 10\% tokens are highly influenced by long context (with LSD$>2$) and represent long-context abilities.
 Therefore, perplexity that averages over all tokens (\Eqref{eq:ppl}) does not represent the real long-context performance.
-Instead, combining the LPG (\Eqref{eq:lpg}) and the LPV (\Eqref{eq:lpv}) scores, we are able to accurately identify the answer tokens in LongEval with an accuracy of \textbf{98.2\%} (Figure~\ref{fig:criteria-acc}).
+Instead, combining the LSD (\Eqref{eq:lsd}) and the LCL (\Eqref{eq:lcl}) scores, we are able to accurately identify the answer tokens in LongEval with an accuracy of \textbf{98.2\%} (Figure~\ref{fig:criteria-acc}).
 Based on this result, in the next section, we design a new perplexity measure, LongPPL, that is tailored to reflect the long-context performance of LMs, by focusing on the key tokens.